robsonfagundes/basic-python-course/ClassOne.md

 So... if you like use IDE, do you can use the [PyCharm Python IDE](https://www.jetbrains.com/pycharm).
 The PyCharm have two versions:
-- **Community**: Lightweight IDE for Python & scientific development
+- **Community**: Lightweight IDE for Python & Scientific development
 - **Professional**: Full-featured IDE for Python & Web development

 That is, free version and pay version.
 More in... [https://www.jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/)